ibm-cloud-docs/solution-tutorials/hpc-eda.md

       cloud:
         conf_dir:
     Location where you would like the cloud cluster conf file to reside: Typically, it will be `/opt/ibm/lsfsuite/lsf/conf`.
-  * **onprem**: The LSF conf file location and the name of the on-premise cluster.
+  * **onprem**: The LSF conf file location and the name of the on-premises cluster.
       conf_dir: `/opt/ibm/lsfsuite/lsf/conf`
       cluster_name: onPremCluster
-  * **sndqueue**: The name of the on-premise queue the forwards jobs to the cloud cluster.
+  * **sndqueue**: The name of the on-premises queue the forwards jobs to the cloud cluster.
   * **vpn**:
       ip: <vpn_server_ip>